Practice beats reading.

 "Improve your communication" is not actionable.
 "You said cancer in turn six without warning the patient first" is.
 Every mark scheme item gives you the receipt.

-£400 for one mock prices most candidates out of repetition.
-Plabity is built for the candidate who needs to sit thirty cubicles, not three.
+£400 for one in-person mock prices most candidates out of repetition.
+Plabity is free, built for the candidate who needs to sit thirty cubicles, not three.

 Plabity is built by clinicians who have sat the exam, taught the exam, and seen the gap between "knowing it" and "saying it under pressure" up close.
-Stations are authored to the published PLAB 2 syllabus and the publicly-described CPSA rubric, then reviewed by examiners before they go live.
+Stations are authored to the published PLAB 2 syllabus and the publicly-described CPSA rubric, then cross-referenced against UK primary sources (NICE, NHS, BNF, GMC Good Medical Practice) before they go live.

 Plabity is an independent education platform.
 We are not affiliated with, endorsed by, or connected to the General Medical Council (GMC).
 PLAB is a registered trademark of the General Medical Council.
 Plabity content is not authored or reviewed by the GMC.

-One free station, no card required.
+Every station, free.
+No card required.
 Eight minutes, real exam length, PLAB-grade mark scheme.